 The Licensing Act 2003 provides for certain occasions when small, occasional events (no more than 499 people at a time and lasting no more than 168 hours) do not need a licence as such but need to provide a Temporary Event Notice (TEN).
 This is providing that a minimum of 10 working days' notice is given to the Police, Environmental Health Service and Licensing Authority.
-This does not include the day of the event of the day of submission.
+This does not include the day of the event or the day of submission.
 Applications are not complete for processing unless the satisfactory form and fee are submitted.
+Applications must be submitted using the electronic application form on our website or via Gov.uk website.